chicbass/chicbass.github.io/aem_ex_3.md

 >14
 >What is a responsibility of an architect persona on a typical AFM project?

-1. efining the budget and resourcing the project based on that budget
+1. Defining the budget and resourcing the project based on that budget
 2. **The high-level design of the solution and system**
 3. Quality of the delivery; ensuring that it meets the criteria